How science helps us make the most

 A great example of how science has helped us get the most out of water for the environment is during the Northern Fish Flow in early 2019.
 Flows for fish are important at every life-history stage, and water for the environment can be important for supporting breeding habitat, triggering spawning, encouraging migration, and producing fish food.
 In extended dry periods, like we saw in 2019 and early 2020, flows are important simply for survival.

 In 2019, the Barwon River, one of the most important connecting rivers in the northern Murray–Darling Basin, hadn’t flowed for over 200 days.
 Waterholes were drying up, and the water that remained had poor water quality.
 We knew that if water quality reduced further, and the waterholes dried up, fish would die.
 Some of these fish are of conservation and cultural significance, like the Murray cod.
-Working together, the Commonwealth Environmental Water Office and New South Wales Department of Planning, Industry and Environment, released water for the environment into the Barwon River to help fish survive in the waterholes until good rains returned.
+Working together, the Commonwealth Environmental Water Holder and New South Wales Department of Planning, Industry and Environment, released water for the environment into the Barwon River to help fish survive in the waterholes until good rains returned.
 They also funded a monitoring project to track water quality in the waterholes before and during the flow.

 What happened?